yoanad/cheatsheets/js_cheatsheet.md

 | calculate a value on the fly (behaves as it is a `data` value; it’s *computed* when it’s accessed | you want to execute something | keeps track of any data that changed (you can observe data, props, maybe computed) |
 | values are cached                                                                                 | values are not cached         |                                                                                    |

+# map, reduce, filer
+## map
+* takes 2 arguments, a callback and an optional context (will be considered as this in the callback) which I did not use in the previous example.
+The callback runs for each value in the array and returns each new value in the resulting array.
+`const officersIds = officers.map(officer => officer.id);`

 # Code style
 ## Safe mapping